guettli/shell-tips/README.md

 [Starship](https://starship.rs/) a minimal, fast, and customizable prompt for any shell.

+For example:

+* big green prompt sign.
+This way you can more easily find the top of the long output a command created.
-For example: Shows the git-branch on the shell prompt.
+* Shows the git-branch on the shell prompt.

 # Related